andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 Whenever someone introduces a change that causes our build or tests to fail, no new work should be allowed until it is fixed.

-To build a high-trust DevOps culture, you should prioritize team goals over individual goals.
+To build a high-trust DevOps culture, you should **prioritize team goals over individual goals**.
 If someone needs help to fix a problem at the deployment pipeline, they should be allowed to bring whoever they need to help to solve the problem as fast as possible and move their work forward.

 The consequences of not pulling the Andon Cord and immediately fixing deployment pipeline problems are very familiar, but we still ignore it quite often: